-The use of AI in marketing is likely to disrupt networking platforms in 2020 even more than it has to date.
+The use of AI in marketing is disrupting networking platforms even more so than last year.

-1 – With the new decade having now arrived, companies of all shapes and sizes (including mine) are beginning to explore how they can use artificial intelligence (AI) to their advantage.
+1 – This year, companies of all shapes and sizes (including mine) are beginning to explore how they can use artificial intelligence (AI) to their advantage.

 2 – The main points, according to Bernard Marr, are to improve their customer’s experience and streamline their business operations.